vaishnavkoka/NLP_Assignment_2/README.md

 ### Task 2.1: Model Training

 ---
-The **LLaMA** model architecture was adjusted to ensure fewer than 100M parameters for efficient training.
-Using the SentencePieceBPETokenizer, we tokenized our dataset and trained the model, logging perplexity scores at each 0.1 epoch.
-A matrix of perplexity scores by epoch was generated and added to the repository.
-Additionally, the model was tested on 10 sample prompts, with test outputs available in the repository screenshots.
+#### LLaMA Model Training and Evaluation
+This project involves training a modified LLaMA model with fewer than 100M parameters for efficient training and evaluation.
+The model is tokenized using SentencePieceBPETokenizer.

+- Tokenized dataset using SentencePieceBPETokenizer.
+- Trained the model and logged *perplexity scores* at every 0.1 epoch.
+- Generated a matrix of perplexity scores by epoch for analysis.
+- Tested the model on 10 sample prompts.
+- *Output screenshots* showcasing the model's performance are included in the repository.

 | Model weights                     | Kaggle Link                               |